gabedunn-archive/devmod-v5/docs/warn.md

 the user will be banned, their messages from the path `banMsgDelete` days, and the ban will be logged to `channels.ban`.

+You can clear a user's warnings with the [clear warns](./clearwarns.md) command.

+You can list a user's warnings with the [warns](./warns.md) command.

 ## Permission Requirements
 `['KICK_MEMBERS']`